-(3) Reasons for OCNs include, but are not limited to, unplanned transmission Outages, and weather-related concerns such as anticipated freezing temperatures, hurricanes, wet weather, and ice storms.
+(3) Reasons for OCNs include, but are not limited to, unplanned transmission Outages, insufficient Resources to meet forecasted conditions, and weather-related concerns such as anticipated freezing temperatures, hurricanes, wet weather, and ice storms.

 (4) ERCOT will monitor actual and forecasted weather for the ERCOT Region and adjacent NERC regions.
 When adverse weather conditions are expected, ERCOT may confer with TSPs and QSEs regarding the potential for adverse reliability impacts and contingency preparedness.
 Based on its assessment of the potential for adverse conditions, ERCOT may require information from QSEs representing Resources regarding the Resources’ fuel capabilities.
 Requests for this type of information shall be for a time period of no more than seven days from the date of the request.
 The specific information that may be requested shall be defined in the Operating Guides.
 QSEs representing Resources shall provide the requested information in a timely manner, as defined by ERCOT at the time of the request.